KeatonBlue/KeatonBlue.github.io/_projects/thesis.md

 category:
 ---

 As an undergraduate I completed a thesis, which made me the only EE graduate with univerity honors in my year.
 The topic was on fabricating transparent piezoelectric transducers.
-This work was carreid out as a team, and I made many contributions—in materials, prototyping, and analysis.
+This work was carried out as a team, and I made many contributions—in materials, prototyping, and analysis.
 Particularly, I gained lots of experience in the cleanroom, experience working with transparent electrode materials, and experience in rapid prototype fabrication.
-It was the project that begain my research journey, so I will always be grateful for this period in my life!
+It was the project that began my research journey, so I will always be grateful for this period in my life!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">